nkhil/clothing-retail-react-app/README.md

 I've also used [Gitmoji](https://gitmoji.carloscuesta.me/) to select few commits (for eg: new features or new dependencies) to keep them distinct and easily recognisable.

+## Git strategy

+I worked on the master branch to create a working 'hello world' react app.
+After that, I created a `dev` branch, and every feature was developed on its own branch followed by a pull request to merge into `dev` and subsequently into `master`.
+Once merged, older branches were then deleted.

 ## Styling

-- As styling was not a requirement, I've kept the styling to a minimum
+- As styling the application was not a requirement, I've kept the styling to a minimum
 - This project uses `styled-components` for the styling, and uses a [reusable component system](https://levelup.gitconnected.com/building-a-reusable-component-system-with-react-js-and-styled-components-4e9f1018a31c) which allows to keep the code clean, and abstract the presentation layer, while still keeping the styling declarative and readable (for eg: `<Flex column contentCenter alignCenter>` or `<Header h3>`)
 - I'm using simple flexbox containers in order to make the application responsive on desktop, mobile phones and tablets.